 Richard Whitlock is a visual artist, sculptor, and photographer.
-His non-perspectival photographs and animations have been exhibited widely and are discussed in Afterimage magazine, Photomediations Machine, and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).
+His photographs and animations have been exhibited widely and are discussed in Afterimage magazine, Photomediations Machine, and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).

 2016 Mount Olympus, video projection, International Association for Media and Communication Research conference event, Charles Wilson building, Leicester University, UK.